Kew Mae Pan Trail: The 3-Hour Hike That Requires a Guide

 Kew Mae Pan Viewpoint

 After soaking in the views and snapping a few photos, we made our way back down the trail, completing the loop.
+The return looped back through forest, and it was easier than going up since it's mostly downhill.
+At the end, our guide left us and gave him a tip as a thank you.

 Wachirathan Waterfall

-After finishing the Kew Mae Pan trail, we drove to the nearby Wachirathan Waterfall—a must-see in Doi Inthanon National Park.
+After finishing the Kew Mae Pan trail, we drove to the nearby Wachirathan Waterfall, a must-see in Doi Inthanon National Park.
 This massive waterfall is just a short walk (about a min) from the car park.

 The mist from the powerful waterfall was a refreshing treat after our hike.